 When a tenant looks around the property, they won’t be able to see whether or not the electrics are up to standard.
 They won’t be wondering whether the boiler has been serviced.
-Because they will expect that you, as the landlord of the property, has done all of the work required to make sure that the property is safe and secure.
-Don’t let those things escape your attention; these are the things that could cause you the most problems down the line.
+Because they will expect that you, as the landlord of the property, to have done all of the work required to make sure that the property is safe.
+Don’t let those things escape your attention, as these are the things that could cause you the most problems down the line.

 Our advice, particularly to first-time landlords, is to focus your attention on the safety first, before anything else.
 It really doesn’t matter if the property isn’t ultra-modern in its décor or furnishings – first and foremost, it needs to be completely safe.

-So make sure that you take the time to check your compliance with Gas Safety Regulations, make sure that you have adequate smoke alarms placed in key places throughout the property, and that they are in full working order, and that you have fitted carbon dioxide sensors in places where there are risks.
+Make sure that you take the time to check your compliance with Gas Safety Regulations, that you have adequate smoke alarms placed in key places throughout the property (and that they are in full working order), and that you have fitted carbon dioxide sensors in places where there are risks.

-Touching a bit more on that – if your property has an open fireplace, regardless whether it is used or not, it is essential that a carbon dioxide sensor is fitted nearby – if, as has happened in the past, the tenant decides to go against your advice, and use the fireplace, then you as the landlord would be liable.
-So make sure that you’ve considered everything, and cover yourself.
+Touching a bit more on that – if your property has an open fireplace, regardless whether it is used or not, it is essential that a carbon dioxide sensor is fitted nearby – if, as has happened in the past, the tenant decides to go against your advice and use the fireplace, then you as the landlord would be liable.

 All aspects of safety for the property are the responsibility of the landlord.
 Keep all safety checks, such as electric and gas etc. up to date – that way you have proof if something were to go wrong.